6one2/StarbucksChallenge/docs/index.md

 ## Model Evaluation, Validation, & Justification

 ### Viewing Rate
-I found that:
 - 88% of the 14,487 customers left viewed all the presented offers,
 - 99% of them viewed over 66% of the presented offers,
 - 100% of the customers viewed at least 50% of the presented offers.

 <div class="flex-container">
     <div class="flex-item">
+        <p class="cap">Table X. Viewing rate per offer</p>
         <img src="assets/view_rate_table.png">
     </div>
     <div class="flex-item">
         <img src="assets/viewing_rate.png">
+        <p class="cap">Figure X. Distribution of viewing rate across all offers</p>
     </div>
 </div>
-<p class="cap">Figure X. Viewing rate per offer</p>

-With an average viewing rate of 97% across all offers, I concluded that all customers interacting positively with all offers.
+With an average viewing rate of 97.46% across all offers, I concluded that all customers interacting positively with all offers.
 I did not push forward the discrimination of customers upon viewing rate but focused the analysis on the conversion from viewing an offer to completing an offer.

 ### Conversion Tables
 As mentioned above, I segregated the customers' demographics into brackets and computed the conversion rate for each group.
 I also computed the cumulative total spending for each category, to assess the importance of each sub-group in the analysis.
 Throughout the 144 sub-groups, the maximum `total_spending` was \$ 151,850.52 with a median `total_spending` of \$ 1,938.09.